Connect with others who understand.

 Manage Stress

-Find healthy ways to cope with stress, such as practicing meditation, deep breathing, or yoga or talking to a therapist.
+Find healthy ways to cope with stress, such as meditation, deep breathing, or yoga.
+Talking with a therapist or other mental health professional may also help.

 Limit Alcohol